You have successfully logged out.

 How could this be possible?

-Galo’s case and the extraordinary results of his treatment with B. Braun’s advanced wound dressings led to the creation of a specialized Holistic Unit for Diabetic Foot Care in the Hospital General Santo Domingo.
-This facility is the only one of its kind in the whole of Ecuador.
+Galo’s case and the extraordinary results of his treatment with B. Braun’s advanced wound dressings led to the creation of a specialized Holistic Unit for Diabetic Foot Care in the Hospital General Santo Domingo in August 2017.
+This facility was the only one of its kind in the whole of Ecuador.

 of at least one vascular surgeon, an endocrinologist, an internist, a nutritionist, a psychologist, an advanced wound care physician, and a qualified nursing team.
 Together, they decide on the appropriate ambulatory or inpatient care, including advanced wound care, according to the patient’s condition.